lglizaran/LibreChat/.clinerules/token-credits-pricing.md

 ## 2. Conversion Logic

-LibreChat uses a standardized conversion factor between USD and internal credits:
+LibreChat uses a standardized conversion factor between EUR and internal credits:

-> **$1.00 USD = 1,000 Credits**
+> **1,00 € EUR = 1,000 Credits**

 This means:
-- 1 Credit = $0.001 USD
+- 1 Credit = 0,001 € EUR
-- 10 Credits = $0.01 USD
+- 10 Credits = 0,01 € EUR
-- 100 Credits = $0.10 USD
+- 100 Credits = 0,10 € EUR

 ## 3. Model Rates (`api/models/tx.js`)

 Pricing for each model is defined in `api/models/tx.js`.
-The values listed (multipliers) represent the **cost in USD per 1,000 tokens**.
+The values listed (multipliers) represent the **cost in EUR per 1,000 tokens** (assuming a 1:1 parity for credit calculation purposes).

-Because of the 1,000 credits per $1 conversion, the multiplier value in the codebase conveniently serves a dual purpose:
+Because of the 1,000 credits per 1 € conversion, the multiplier value in the codebase conveniently serves a dual purpose:
-1. **USD Cost per 1,000 tokens**.
+1. **EUR Cost per 1,000 tokens**.
 2. **Credit Cost per 1 token**.

 ### Example: GPT-4o-mini